This season, we got to do something I have been wanting to do, but could never

 this one with providing a raining, gloomy day for us.
 Ha!
 So indoors we went .

-that's not the case for everyone (and it won't be for us next time either) but
+I know that's not the case for everyone (and it won't be for us next time

-wow!
+either) but wow!
 What an experience.
-We had to be there by 6 a.m. in order to meet with
+We had to be there by 6 a.m. in order to

-security, get our filming done and out of there before they opened to the
+meet with security, get our filming done and out of there before they opened

-public.
-They were very accommodating, and both the museum and us wanted to
+to the public.
+They were very accommodating, and both the museum and us wanted

 It was incredibly cool, the building alone is a piece of art.
 Everything Dali